 3) a maximum temperature above which no growth occurs

-Growth rate increases above the minimum temperature until an optimum is reached, then declines until the maximum temperature is reached.
-The minimum, optimum, and maximum temperatures varies widely among plant species.
+The growth rate increases above the minimum temperature until an optimum is reached, then declines until the maximum temperature is reached.
+The minimum, optimum, and maximum temperatures vary widely among plant species.